-If you don’t have your own team of translators to pull from, finding a tool that offers professional translation services can make everything easier.
+If you don’t have your own team of translators to draw from, finding a tool that offers professional translation services can make everything easier.
 Popular translation providers include:

 - Machine translation solutions like Google Translate and DeepL: Google Translate is a simple and affordable way to translate digital content using machine translation (MT) in over 100 languages.
-Note that end translations should be checked to ensure that they sound native and fit the required context.
+Note that end translations should be checked to ensure that they sound correct to natives and fit the required context.
 Similarly, DeepL Pro neural machine translation currently supports 11 languages.
-The result can sound more native than some other MT options.
+The results can sound more natural than some other MT options.

-If you need larger-scale translations, turn to language service providers, agencies that can handle complex or significant translation requests.
-They provide translation, interpretation, localization, language, and social coaching solutions and can recommend a translation software that suits your level of complexity and volume.
+If you need larger-scale translations, turn to language service providers; agencies that can handle complex or significant translation requests.
+They provide translation, interpretation, localization, language, and social coaching solutions and can recommend translation software that suits your required level of complexity and volume.

 Finally, consider what it’s like to work with a given software provider.
 While a tool may do the job, is it easy to get answers to questions you have?
 If you do have questions, how quickly will they respond?
 Do they have a comprehensive library of resources to train your team?
 Will they help you build custom integrations?

 Regardless of the size of your organization, a great translation platform provider will be a partner, rather than a vendor.
-When you look for the right solution for you, don’t neglect what kind of support you will receive.
+When you look for the right solution for you, don’t neglect to think about what kind of support you will receive.